Ovarian cancer: Malignant mixed müllerian tumor (carcinosarcoma)

 Mixed müllerian tumors make up less than 1% of ovarian cancer.
 They have epithelial and mesenchymal cells visible and tend to have a poor prognosis.

 Mucinous

 Mucinous tumors include mucinous adenocarcinoma and mucinous cystadenocarcinoma.

 Mucinous adenocarcinoma

 Mucinous adenocarcinomas make up 5–10% of epithelial ovarian cancers.
 Histologically, they are similar to intestinal or cervical adenocarcinomas and are often actually metastases of appendiceal or colon cancers.
 Advanced mucinous adenocarcinomas have a poor prognosis, generally worse than serous tumors, and are often resistant to platinum chemotherapy, though they are rare.

 Pseudomyxoma peritonei

-Pseudomyxoma peritonei refers to a collection of encapsulated mucous or gelatinous material in the abdominopelvic cavity, which is very rarely caused by a primary mucinous ovarian tumor.
+Pseudomyxoma peritonei refers to a collection of encapsulated mucus or gelatinous material in the abdominopelvic cavity, which is very rarely caused by a primary mucinous ovarian tumor.
 More commonly, it is associated with ovarian metastases of intestinal cancer.

 Undifferentiated epithelial

 Undifferentiated cancers - those where the cell type cannot be determined - make up about 10% of epithelial ovarian cancers and have a comparatively poor prognosis.
 When examined under the microscope, these tumors have very abnormal cells that are arranged in clumps or sheets.
 Usually there are recognizable clumps of serous cells inside the tumor.